 Experience Koh Samui nightlife

 When people think of nightlife in Thailand, they often think of Koh Phangan (for its famous Full Moon Party), Phuket or Pattaya.
 Don’t overlook the parties of Koh Samui!
-Koh Samui is home to some of the best nightlife in Thailand.
+The island is home to some of the best nightlife in Thailand.
 Chaweng beach is the party central of Koh Samui and a great place to start your night.

-If you’re traveling solo and want to meet some other travelers, one of the best things to do in Koh Samui is a bar crawl.
-A great way to meet others and have fun.
+If you’re traveling solo and want to meet some other travelers, go on a bar crawl: it’s a great way to meet others and have fun.

 The island is also home to some really cool beach clubs as well if you prefer to start the fun earlier and enjoy an epic sunset.
 I suggest Nikki Beach Resort.
 You’ll see signs for it all over the island and it’s highly rated!